 Housing and Homelessness

 The CARES Act provides $1 billion in direct funding to local community-based organizations to provide a wide-range of social services and emergency assistance for those who need it most through Community Services Block Grant.
 It also provides $900 million in Low Income Home Energy Assistance Program grants to states to support immediate home energy assistance for low-income households affected by coronavirus.
 ACF released these funds to grantees on May 11, 2020.

 This website Visit disclaimer page provides an overview of resources and the impact of infectious diseases on the homeless population.
 The U.S. Department of Housing and Urban Development announced the availability of regulatory waivers Visit disclaimer page of certain Continuum of Care (CoC), Emergency Solutions Grant (ESG), Housing for Persons With AIDS (HOPWA), and Consolidated Plan requirements.
-This guide Visit disclaimer page provides resources for Public Housing Agencies, including information on the use of Personal Protective Equipment (PPE).
+This guide (PDF) Visit disclaimer page provides resources for Public Housing Agencies, including information on the use of Personal Protective Equipment (PPE).